 Topher joined Watsi on August 12th, 2016.
-Five years ago, Topher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Topher joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Topher's most recent donation traveled 8,500 miles to support Bianchor, a baby from Kenya, to fund brain surgery.

 Topher has funded healthcare for 19 patients in 8 countries.